Film editing: Continuity editing and alternatives

-Continuity is a term for the consistency of on-screen elements over the course of a scene or film, such as whether an actor's costume remains the same from one scene to the next, or whether a glass of milk held by a character is full or empty throughout the scene.
+Continuity editing, developed in the early 1900s, aimed to create a coherent and smooth storytelling experience in films.
+It relied on consistent graphic qualities, balanced composition, and controlled editing rhythms to ensure narrative continuity and engage the audience.
+For example, whether an actor's costume remains the same from one scene to the next, or whether a glass of milk held by a character is full or empty throughout the scene.
 Because films are typically shot out of sequence, the script supervisor will keep a record of continuity and provide that to the film editor for reference.
 The editor may try to maintain continuity of elements, or may intentionally create a discontinuous sequence for stylistic or narrative effect.

 The technique of continuity editing, part of the classical Hollywood style, was developed by early European and American directors, in particular, D.W.
 Griffith in his films such as The Birth of a Nation and Intolerance.
 The classical style embraces temporal and spatial continuity as a way of advancing the narrative, using such techniques as the 180 degree rule, Establishing shot, and Shot reverse shot.
+The 180-degree system in film editing ensures consistency in shot composition by keeping relative positions of characters or objects in the frame consistent.
+It also maintains consistent eye-lines and screen direction to avoid disorientation and confusion for the audience, allowing for clear spatial delineation and a smooth narrative experience.
 Often, continuity editing means finding a balance between literal continuity and perceived continuity.
 For instance, editors may condense action across cuts in a non-distracting way.
 A character walking from one place to another may "skip" a section of floor from one side of a cut to the other, but the cut is constructed to appear continuous so as not to distract the viewer.

 Early Russian filmmakers such as Lev Kuleshov (already mentioned) further explored and theorized about editing and its ideological nature.
 Sergei Eisenstein developed a system of editing that was unconcerned with the rules of the continuity system of classical Hollywood that he called Intellectual montage.